jariq/NuSign/README.md

 ## How do I verify package signature?

-Basic validation of package signature can be performed with the following command:
+Validation of package signature can be performed with the following command:

-    c:\> NuSign.exe --verify MyLibrary.1.0.0.nupkg

-If you want NuSign to perform also validation of signing certificate (whether it's been issued by the trusted CA and whether it hasn't been revoked) you will need to add `--performCertValidation` parameter:

-    c:\> NuSign.exe --verify MyLibrary.1.0.0.nupkg --performCertValidation
+    c:\> NuSign.exe -verify MyLibrary.1.0.0.nupkg
     Verifying the signature of package "NuSign.TestLibrary.Signed.1.0.0.nupkg"...
     Signature of "MyLibrary.1.0.0.nupkg" package is VALID.